UCSDNobel1998/cse15l-lab-reports/lab-report4.md

 `ssh cs15lfa23so@ieng6.ucsd.edu<enter>`   I used this command to log in to ieng6.
 I do not need to type the password.

-## Step 5: Clone your fork of the repository from your Github account (using the SSH URL)
+## Step 5: Clone my fork of the repository from my Github account (using the SSH URL)

 Screenshot:
 ![image](step5.png)